matthewgallina/smockin/README.md

 The Web Service Simulation Framework for application development and QA testing

 OVERVIEW

     SMOCKIN is a light framework that can be used for setting up mock RESTful web service simulations. for use in either development or QA testing.

     Whether you are a mobile developer who needs to simulate a remote server or working with a complex SOA, SMOCKIN can help by simulating any services that may be otherwise difficult / time consuming to set up.

     With the ability to vary the output of your web service by using easy to set up sequences and rules, SMOCKIN can help to simulate all of your different use cases.

     Written in Java using Spring Boot, the application runs as a small web app which can be hosted either locally on a developers machine or centrally on a development teams' server.

     Features include:

         - An Internal Mocking Server which is used to serve your mocked endpoints.

-        - The Admin UI for:
+        - Admin UI for:
-            -- Creating and editing your mocked endpoints.
+            - Creating and editing your mocked endpoints.
-            -- Applying 'rules' or 'sequenced responses' to your mocked endpoints.
+            - Applying 'rules' or 'sequenced responses' to your mocked endpoints.
-            -- Configuring, Starting and Stopping the Internal Mocking Server.
+            - Configuring, Starting and Stopping the Internal Mocking Server.